Interested in getting a job after graduation? Planning is the fourth most successful degree subject for finding work after completion.

 - demonstrate an interest in town planning as a career

-- have an offer for 2016 -17 on a fully accredited Planning Masters at an accredited University planning school.
+- have an offer for 2017-18 on a fully accredited planning Master's degree at an accredited university planning school.

 The course must be listed on the RTPI's website as a 'combined' qualification.
 A full list of RTPI accredited courses can be found here.